 (D) A permit expiration date not to exceed 10 years from the date of issuance.

-(c) Permit issuance procedures: A new General ACDP requires public notice and opportunity for comment in accordance with OAR 340 division 209 for Category III permit actions.
-A reissued General ACDP or a modification to a General ACDP requires public notice and opportunity for comment in accordance with OAR 340 division 209 for Category II permit actions.
+(c) Permit issuance procedures: A new General ACDP requires public notice and opportunity for comment using OAR 340 division 209 for Category III permit actions.
+A reissued General ACDP or a modification to a General ACDP requires public notice and opportunity for comment under OAR 340 division 209 for Category II permit actions.
 All General ACDPs are on file and available for review at DEQ's headquarters.

 (2) Source assignment:

 (a) Application requirements.
-Any person requesting that a source be assigned to a General ACDP must submit a written application in accordance with OAR 340-216-0040 that includes the information in OAR 340-216-0040(1), specifies the General ACDP source category, and shows that the source qualifies for the General ACDP.
+Any person requesting that a source be assigned to a General ACDP must submit a written application using OAR 340-216-0040 that includes the information in OAR 340-216-0040(1), specifies the General ACDP source category, and shows that the source qualifies for the General ACDP.

 (b) Fees.
-Applicants must pay the fees set forth in Table 2 of OAR 340-216-0020.
+Applicants must pay the fees set forth in OAR 340-216-8010 Table 2.
 The fee class for each General ACDP is as follows:

 (A) Hard chrome platers — Fee Class Three;